mojeanmac/vscode-salt/README.md

     "file": (hash of file name),
     "savedAt": (time since initialization),
     "saveCount": (number of saves this session),
+    "length": (linecount of current file),
-    "copilotStatus": (if copilot is enabled)
+    "copilotStatus": (if copilot is enabled),
 }
 ```